DDunc/awesome-mcp-servers/README.md

 - [softeria/ms-365-mcp-server](https://github.com/softeria/ms-365-mcp-server) 📇 ☁️ - MCP server that connects to the whole Microsoft 365 suite using Graph API (including mail, files, Excel, calendar)
 - [YCloud-Developers/ycloud-whatsapp-mcp-server](https://github.com/YCloud-Developers/ycloud-whatsapp-mcp-server) 📇 🏠 - MCP server for WhatsApp Business Platform by YCloud.
 - [jaipandya/producthunt-mcp-server](https://github.com/jaipandya/producthunt-mcp-server) 🐍 🏠 - MCP server for Product Hunt.
 Interact with trending posts, comments, collections, users, and more.
+- [areweai](https://github.com/areweai/tsgram-mcp) - TSgram: Telegram + Claude with local workspace access on your phone in typescript.
+Read, write, and vibe code on the go!

 ### 👤 <a name="customer-data-platforms"></a>Customer Data Platforms